Duac (Clindamycin And Benzoyl Peroxide)

 Who Should Not Take Duac

-Do not use if you are allergic to clindamycin, benzoyl peroxide, or any ingredients.
-Do not use if you have sensitivity to benzoyl peroxide, clindamycin, or lincomycin.
-Do not use if you have or have ever had regional enteritis (small intestine inflammation), colitis (large intestine inflammation), ulcerative colitis, or antibiotic-associated colitis.
+Do not use Duac if you are allergic to clindamycin, benzoyl peroxide, or any of the ingredients in the gel.
+Avoid use if you have a history of regional enteritis, colitis, or antibiotic-associated colitis.

 Medical Conditions to Discuss

-Check with your doctor if you have any other medical conditions, are using other topical treatments, or have recently used clindamycin or erythromycin-containing medicines.
+Consult your doctor if you have any other medical conditions or are using other topical treatments.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or planning to become pregnant.
-Your doctor will discuss risks and benefits.
-Talk to your doctor if breastfeeding or planning to breastfeed.
+Discuss with your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 Do not apply Duac to the breasts before breastfeeding.

 Drug Interactions